sonusharmawevdev/Sonu-Sharma-Profile/README.md

 - 👋 Hi, I’m @sonusharmawevdev
 - 👀 I’m interested in Web development
-- 🌱 I’m Software Developer 🚀 having a special interest in Frontend technologies and experience of building Web applications with JavaScript / Reactjs / Nodejs and some other cool libraries and frameworks.
+- 🌱 I’m Software Developer 🚀 having a special interest in Frontend technologies and experience of building Web applications with Html / Css / Scss / JavaScript / Reactjs  and some other cool libraries and frameworks.

 - 📫 How to reach me